 You can customize your device implementation in the following ways.

 - The fused output of the logical camera device depends entirely on the HAL implementation.
-The decision on how fused logical streams are derived from the physical cameras is transparent to the application and Android camera framework.
+The decision on how fused logical streams are derived from the physical cameras is transparent to the app and Android camera framework.

 - Individual physical requests and results can be optionally supported.
 The set of available parameters in such requests is also entirely dependent on the specific HAL implementation.